 When it comes to ERP, small to medium sized businesses often make one of two mistakes: they wait too long to invest in an ERP (which can inhibit their growth) or they invest in a solution that is far to advanced and expensive too early (which can use up essential resources that could/should be used more effectively in other areas ).

 Acumatica is built on the foundation of only paying for what you use, which involves implementing the core Acumatica solution and applications you need first, and then adding additional applications to expand specialized functionality as you need it down the line.
-For example, you may start by only adding CRM and Financial Management, but as your needs grow you can opt to include the Reporting, Dashboards and Data Analysis Toolkit, the Manufacturing Management or Commerce Edition (to name a few).
+For example, you start with your core Acumatica solution and as your needs grow you can opt to include the Manufacturing Management or Construction Edition (to name a few).

 2. Type of Licensing

 Acumatica is unique because on one hand it’s a true cloud product (meaning that it was built to be used online rather than built for on-premise use and then moved to the internet to keep up with tech changes) and users can access their solution from any web browser with access to the internet, without additional software licensing or client apps.